c7/c7.se/site/_posts/2012-10-27-from-ruby-to-go.markdown

 ---
-I’m not planning on leaving the lovely [Ruby](http://www.ruby-lang.org/en/) ecosystem anytime soon, but it is always nice to peek over the fence to other languages once in a while.
+I’m not planning on leaving the lovely [Ruby](http://www.ruby-lang.org/en/) ecosystem anytime soon, but it is always nice to peek over the fence to other programming languages once in a while.

-I’ve decided to spend a weekend playing with [Go](http://golang.org/).
+I’ve now decided to take a closer look at [Go](http://golang.org/).

 ## How is it different from Ruby?